South West Rocks Abstract Workshop

-All of your tasty morning teas, afternoon teas and lunches are provided by Len's School.
-We can cater to dietary needs such as gluten free and vegetarian, please let us know in advance.
+All of your morning teas, afternoon teas and lunches are provided by Len's School.
+We can cater to dietary needs such as gluten-free, vegetarian, and most allergies.
+Please let us know of any dietary requirements in advance.

 Breakfasts and dinners are not included in the workshop and can be enjoyed at your accommodation or at one of the many cafes, restaurants, and pubs in and around South West Rocks.

-On the last evening of the workshop we usually all go out for dinner together and enjoy a glass of wine and a lovely meal together.
+On the last evening of the workshop we usually all go out for dinner together to share a glass of wine and a lovely meal.

 Participants are requested to provide their own transport for the workshop located in South West Rocks.
 Courtesy transport can be provided from our classroom to all daytime shooting locations if required.
 We are able to provide transport from Sydney if required, but will need advanced notice for this option as space is limited.